Table of contents

 No alerts will be raised, but a warning icon (Warning icon) will appear on the cluster page after 24 hours of inactivity, and the admission controller will contain error logs.
 You can also configure the logging destination in your cluster, which allows you to integrate our logging solution in with Kubernetes.

-If Cloud One is not responsive, you can also configure what happens by changing the failurePolicy property.
-By default, failurePolicy is set to Ignore, which allows the admission request if Cloud One is not accessible.
+If Trend Cloud One is not responsive, you can also configure what happens by changing the failurePolicy property.
+By default, failurePolicy is set to Ignore, which allows the admission request if Trend Cloud One is not accessible.
 If you set failurePolicy to Fail, then the admission request fails.

 Pods with multiple containers should have exceptions for all containers inside of them.
 Container Security only allows the admission request if all requested containers are not violating a policy rule or meet exception criteria.